JetBrains/kotlin-web-site/docs/reference/generics.md

 }
 ```

-This function is supposed to copy item from one array to another.
+This function is supposed to copy items from one array to another.
 Let's try to apply it in practice:

 ``` kotlin
 val ints: Array<Int> = array(1, 2, 3)